Locations:

 What is entropion?

-Entropion happens when your eyelid turns inward toward your eyeball.
-This condition causes your eyelid skin and eyelashes to rub against your eye.
-The friction often causes discomfort and irritation to your cornea (front of your eye).
+Entropion is a condition that occurs when your eyelid turns inward toward your eyeball.
+When this happens, your eyelid skin and eyelashes rub against the surface of your eye.
+This friction often causes discomfort and irritation to your cornea (front of your eye).
+Entropion is the opposite of ectropion, the outward turning of your eyelid.

 Advertisement